-I have audited the financial report of the Shire of Boyup Brook (Shire) which comprises:

-- the Statement of Financial Position at 30 June 2021, the Statement of Comprehensive Income by Nature or Type, Statement of Comprehensive Income by Program, Statement of Changes in Equity, Statement of Cash Flows and Rate Setting Statement for the year then ended - Notes comprising a summary of significant accounting policies and other explanatory information - the Statement by the Chief Executive Officer.
+I have audited the annual financial report of the Shire of Boyup Brook which comprises the Statement of Financial Position as at 30 June 2020, the Statement of Comprehensive Income by Nature or Type, Statement of Comprehensive Income by Program, Statement of Changes in Equity, Statement of Cash Flows and Rate Setting Statement for the year then ended, and notes comprising a summary of significant accounting policies and other explanatory information, and the Statement by the Chief Executive Officer.

-In my opinion except for the effects of the matter described in the basis for Qualified Opinion section of my report, the financial report of the Shire of Boyup Brook:
+In my opinion, except for the effects of the matter described in the Basis for Qualified Opinion section of my report, the annual financial report of the Shire of Boyup Brook:

-- is based on proper accounts and records - fairly represents, in all material respects, the results of the operations of the Shire for the year ended 30 June 2021 and its financial position at the end of that period in accordance with the Local Government Act 1995 (the Act) and, to the extent that they are not inconsistent with the Act, Australian Accounting Standards.
+- (i) is based on proper accounts and records; and - (ii) fairly represents, in all material respects, the results of the operations of the Shire for the year ended 30 June 2020 and its financial position at the end of that period in accordance with the Local Government Act 1995 (the Act) and, to the extent that they are not inconsistent with the Act, Australian Accounting Standards.

-Basis for Qualified opinion
+Basis for Qualified Opinion